samyarsworld/chess-ai/README.md

 <a name="controls"></a>
 ### Game Controls
-To make a move, click on the piece you want to move and drag the piece while holding down the key, then release on the square you want to move it to.
+To make a move, click on the piece you want to move and drag the piece while holding down the key, then release it on the square you want to move it to.
 If the move is legal, the piece will move to the new square.
 If the move is not legal, nothing will happen.
 You have the ability to undo using `u` key unless the game is in checkmate.
-After checkmate, new game start in a couple of seconds.
+After checkmate, the new game start in a couple of seconds.

-On the main menu you have the option to choose a player vs player game, which you and your friend control the pieces on the local computer.
+On the main menu, you have the option to choose a player vs player game, in which you and your friend control the pieces on the local computer.
 Or you can choose to play against the computer by choosing of the three difficulty options available.

 <a name="commands"></a>
 ### Commands